isaryaime19/port-it/index.md

+Front End Developer with a passion for design, my career started as a hobby and I have developed different skills over time and I have discovered that I am passionate about creating a virtual space where people feel comfortable and identified with what they see, ...
+I offer a platform friendly and that add value to the people.

+Front End Skills: HTML5, CSS, Javascript, SCSS, Node.js, WordPress.

+Frameworks: Bootstrap, Laravel, Angular.

+Back End Skills: Mysql, PHP, PHPadmin, HeideSql, Python.

+Languages: Spanish (Native), Dutch (Average), English (Average ).

+Others: Visual Studio Code, Sublime Text.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/isaryaime19/port-it/edit/master/index.md) to maintain and preview the content for your website in Markdown files.